josephfogarty/josephfogarty.github.io/birding.md

 excerpt: "Picutre of Birds"
 ---

-I love to birdwatch in my free time, so enjoy some of the pictures I have collected!
+I love birds, so check out some pictures that I (or my Bird Buddy) have taken!

 ![A House Finch trying to catch its food](/images/bird_pics/bb_20230218.jpg) A House Finch trying to catch its food